Lixulia/Arcturus/README.md

 # Arcturus
-Files for Arcturus, a SlimeVR case.
+Files for Arcturus, a SlimeVR case. (winterx renamed and completely redone)

-Currently printing test case #2, not tested for public ready yet.
+Hi!
+Here youll find the files for printing the arcturus case, and its extension case.
+These are the sucessors to the winterx and xtension cases.